 For both games there’s a handicapping system, involving extra shots, to allow weaker players to play even games against better players, so you don’t have to be worried about being much weaker than your opponent!

 Both Association and Golf require great skill to compete at the top level and are played to European and World International level.
 We’ve even had some of a Golf Croquet World Championship at our club in 2019, so you can be assured that our equipment is up to scratch!
+Also one of our players is the six times Association Croquet World Champion, so when he coaches he really knows what he’s saying!

 Unlike most outdoor sports, both men and women are able to play croquet both socially and competitively on equal terms.
 At Tunbridge Wells we have a membership covering all ages and in more or less the same proportions of men and women.